General Sales & Use Tax

 The sale of services as defined in the statutes under R.S.
 47:301.3, which include the following:

 a.
-Furnishing of sleeping rooms, cottages or cabins by hotels;
+Furnishing of sleeping rooms, cottages, cabins etc.;

 e.
-Furnishing of laundry, cleaning, pressing and dyeing services;
+Laundry, cleaning, pressing, alteration, repairs, and dyeing services;

 g.
-Furnishing of repairs to tangible personal property;
+Repairs and maintenance of tangible personal property;

 Updated June 13, 2025